TruongNguyenVo/NT-TeamWork-Management/README.md

     }
 ```
 ## Add Unique
-In `php bin/console make:entity` can't make unique, so when i made entity successfully, i still add `unique` such as:
+In `php bin/console make:entity` can't make unique, so when i made entity successfully, i will add `unique` such as:
 ```
     /**
      * @ORM\Column(type="string", length=255, unique=true)